 You may wish to keep a food diary to see if avoiding a certain food helps your symptoms.
 If you restrict your diet, consultÂ a dietitian, who can make sure that you are not avoiding foods unnecessarily, and that your diet is adequate.

 Foods that contain vasoactive amines, or cause histamine release, include:

 Salicylates are naturally occurring aspirin-like compounds that are found in a wide variety of foods of plant origin.Â You can tryÂ cutting down on these butÂ do not completely avoid them.Â Foods that contain salicylates include:

 - orange juice

-For more information on following a low-histamine diet, see Allergy UK: histamine intolerance.Back to the Embarrassing Bodies Condition Guide or view information about Nettle rash on www.nhs.co.uk »
+For more information on following a low-histamine diet, see Allergy UK: histamine intolerance.view information about Nettle rash on www.nhs.co.uk »

 The information provided on this website (including any NHS Choices medical information) is for use as information or for educational purposes only and is not a substitute for professional medical care by a qualified doctor or other qualified healthcare professional.
 We do not warrant that any information included within this site will meet your health or medical requirements.
 This Embarrassing Bodies site does not provide any medical or diagnostic services so you should always check with a health professional if you have any concerns about your health.